RobBBQ/RobBBQ.github.io/_posts/2021-06-06-RForkner-Anhydrite.md

 ### Before we plot logs, we want to know which petrophysical measurements will discriminate anhydrite most effciently.
 ![](/images/AnhydriteImages/Elan_1.jpg)
-### In this case tombined logs that are most effective for descrimination are neutron density, resistivity (deep), sonic (C&S), and neutron porosity
+### In this case the combined logs that are most effective for descrimination are neutron density, resistivity (deep), sonic (C&S), and neutron porosity